caiogondim/logdown.js/readme.md

 #### THIS VERSION (v3) IS UNDER DEVELOPMENT

-logdown is a debug utility for the browser and the server with Markdown support, compatible with both [debug.js](https://github.com/visionmedia/debug) and node core's [debuglog](https://nodejs.org/docs/latest/api/util.html#util_util_debuglog_section) technique.
+logdown is a debug utility for the browser and the server with Markdown support, compatible with both [debug.js](https://github.com/visionmedia/debug) and node core's [debuglog](https://nodejs.org/docs/latest/api/util.html#util_util_debuglog_section).

-It doesn't have dependencies for the browser version and is less than 2K gzipped.
+It doesn't have any dependencies for the browser version and it is less than 2K gzipped.

 You can see it in action in the [example page](//caiogondim.github.io/logdown.js) or in the preview below.

 ## Preview

-Out-of-the box colors to work on both light and dark themes.
+Out-of-the box colors work well on both light and dark themes.

-<h3 align="center">Browser devtools dark</h3>
+<h3 align="center">Browser DevTools dark</h3>
 <img src="http://rawgit.com/caiogondim/logdown.js/master/img/browser-preview-dark.png">

-<h3 align="center">Browser devtools light</h3>
+<h3 align="center">Browser DevTools light</h3>
 <img src="http://rawgit.com/caiogondim/logdown.js/master/img/browser-preview-light.png">

 <h3 align="center">Node</h3>